Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard FTSE Canada Index ETF (VCE)

-VCE is a Vanguard Canada ETF that was established in 2011 and trades on the Toronto Stock Exchange.
+VCE is a Vanguard Canada ETF established in 2011 that trades on the Toronto Stock Exchange.

 It is designed to track the FTSE Canada Domestic Index and is a passively managed fund looking for long-term capital growth.